Abadrausar/Rubble-/other/Rubble Readme.txt

 	Activating this addon adds a template that generates reaction product lines for autosyndrome boiling rocks (the boiling rocks in question are automatically defined).
 	This addon also provides a Raptor command for advanced usage.

+Libs/DFHack/Fluids:
+	Adds the extremely useful fluids DFHack Lua library and command.
+	Also adds a pair of convenience templates for filling minecarts and eating fluids.
+	Requires "Libs/DFHack/Command" (for the templates).

 Libs/DFHack/Spawn:
 	"Libs/DFHack/Spawn" is a modders resource for spawning creatures via DFHack.
 	Activating this addon installs a creature spawner script into the DFHack scripts directory.